 The small boy in the zoo is in his school uniform, but based on the previous scene it must be a Sunday.
 This is assuming anyone would really be cruel enough to make their child wear school uniform on a day out to the zoo.

 It would seem extreme to take a badly injured patient all the way from Yorkshire to London - a journey of some 200 miles - when St James' Hospital in Leeds would be a lot closer.
 That is, unless the parents requested their son be taken to a hospital in London, due to ignorance of UK geography or assuming a hospital in the capital would provide the best treatment.
+Either that, or the locals felt it would be much safer to get David as far away from them as possible.

 When Doctor Hirsch is reading the newspaper about the murders, the first paragraphs of the news story relate to the murders, but the following paragraphs (in smaller font) relate to a completely different story (demonstrations by the New National Front).